AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Methods

 where $N_{rec_d}$ is the number of recordings in dataset $d$ and $\alpha$ is a hyperparameter controlling the balance between equal weighting of datasets and weighting by dataset size.
 We set $\alpha = 0.5$ to ensure that recordings from smaller datasets are neither under- nor overrepresented.
 From the selected dataset, we uniformly sampled a recording and then uniformly sampled a sleep epoch of class $c$ within that recording.
 If no such epoch was present, the procedure was repeated from the dataset selection step.
 Once a sleep epoch of class $c$ was selected, it was placed at a random position within a 35-epoch sequence by uniformly sampling the number of preceding epochs from $\{0, \ldots, 34\}$.

 To expose the model to a wide range of channel numbers and combinations during training, we used stochastic channel subsampling inspired by Guillot~et~al.~\cite{Guillot2021}.
-For each batch, we first sampled a number of channels $n$ with probability
+For each batch, we first randomly sampled a number $n$ of $1, \dots, N_{\text{ch}}$ channels with probability

-where $N_{\text{ch}}$ is the maximum number of channels across all train recordings.
+where $N_{\text{ch}}=10$ is the maximum number of channels across all train recordings (see in-distribution datasets in Table~\ref{tab:architectures}).
 For each recording in the batch, we then uniformly selected $n$ of its available channels, independent of the channel type (EEG or EOG).
 If a recording had less than $n$ channels, sampling was performed with replacement; otherwise, channels were sampled without replacement.

 In contrast to the \USleep{} training pipeline~\cite{Perslev2021}, we did not apply data augmentation.
 Preliminary experiments indicated that the masking-based augmentations used in \USleep{} did not improve AnySleep's performance and slightly degraded its high-frequency sleep staging performance.
-To obtain a directly comparable baseline, we retrained \USleep{} using the same sampling strategy, optimization hyperparameters, and stopping criteria as for AnySleep but without channel subsampling.
-The macro F1 scores achieved by the retrained \USleep{} models did not differ substantially from those reported by Perslev~et~al.~\cite{Perslev2021} (their Table~2).
+To obtain a directly comparable baseline, we retrained \USleep{} using the same sampling strategy, optimization hyperparameters, and stopping criteria as for AnySleep but replaced the channel subsampling scheme with random selection of an (EOG, EEG) pair for each training sample.
+Our retrained \USleep{} models closely reproduced the originally reported performance, with weighted mean MF1 scores across all test data of 0.79 (see Table~2 in Perslev~et~al.~\cite{Perslev2021}) and 0.791 for the original and retrained models, respectively, well within the variability observed across training runs.